dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth.md

 | **Authorized Javascript origins** | https://cloud.getdbt.com |
 | **Authorized Redirect URIs** | https://cloud.getdbt.com/complete/bigquery |

-If you're a dbt Cloud single tenant customer, you'll need to replace **cloud.getdbt.com** with the hostname of your dbt Cloud instance.
+If you're a dbt Cloud single tenant customer, you need to replace `cloud.getdbt.com` with the hostname of your dbt Cloud instance.

-Then click **Create**, which will create the BigQuery OAuth app and will display the app client ID and secret.
-These values will be available even if you close the app screen, so this is not the only chance you have to save them.
+Then click **Create** to create the BigQuery OAuth app and see the app client ID and secret values.
+These values are available even if you close the app screen, so this isn't the only chance you have to save them.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dbt-cloud-enterprise/BQ-auth/bq-oauth-app.gif" title="Creating an OAuth app in BigQuery" />